 Example 3

-Physical Education Should Be a Required Subject
+Topic: Physical Education Should Be a Required Subject

 Physical education is sometimes treated as less important than academic subjects.
 We see this view quite often, though it overlooks the role of physical activity in overall well-being.
 Schools should keep physical education as a required part of the curriculum.